Mizux/dotnet-native/README.md

 The pipeline should be as follow:
-note: This pipeline should be run on any architecture, provided you have generated the three architecture dependent `Foo.{rid}` nuget package.
+note: This pipeline should be run on any architecture, provided you have generated the three architecture dependent `runtime.{rid}.Mizux.Foo.nupkg` nuget packages.
 ![Full Pipeline](doc/full_pipeline.svg)
 ![Legend](doc/legend.svg)